bressco/knowledgebase/docs/legal/access.en.md

-!!! warning
-The Data Act will only come into force in September 2025.
-Until then its provisions are not applicable.

-!!! abstract
-The Data Act simplifies access to data from IoT devices, either through direct access or via a statutory right to an API.
-However, there are certain exemptions.
+# What is the EU Data Act and what data access does it enable?

-The Data Act (EU Regulation 2023/2854) is intended to enable access to data gathered by IoT devices from their surroundings.
+The Data Act (EU Regulation 2023/2854) is intended to enable **access to data** gathered by **IoT devices**[^1] from their surroundings.
 The regulation specifically addresses connected products and related services.

-Data access can be achieved in two ways: *Access‑by‑Design* or by a *data‑access right*, either for users or on their behalf for third parties.
+Data access can be achieved in two ways:
+*Access by Design* or by a *data access right*, either for users or on their behalf for third parties.

+The basic idea is:
+*The Data Act simplifies access to data from IoT devices, either through direct access or via a statutory right to an API.
+However, there are certain exemptions.*

+The EU Data Act will come into force in September 2025.

+[^1]: IoT stands for **Internet of Things**.
+It refers to the network of physical devices equipped with sensors and software that can communicate with each other via the internet.

-# Covered data
+## Covered data

 The Data Act only covers certain data types and the associated metadata.

-## Data
+### Data

 The Act covers only raw data.
-Derived data and data obtained through “sensor fusion” are excluded because they represent an independent value‑added process (e.g. the applied algorithm).
+Derived data and data obtained through “sensor fusion” are excluded because they represent an independent value-added process (e.g. the applied algorithm).
-Likewise, data about “content”, i.e. information that is copyright‑protected, is not covered.
-Note that most [data is not legally protected](/knowledgebase/legal/rights).
+Likewise, data about “content”, i.e. information that is copyright-protected, is not covered.
+Note that most data is not legally protected (&rarr; see [Data Rights](rights.md)).

 Data that has been processed is covered as long as the processing does not involve a substantial investment by the data holder.

-## Metadata
+### Metadata

-All data‑access rights in the Data Act also capture the metadata associated with the data.
+All data access rights in the Data Act also capture the metadata associated with the data.
 These are data that describe the content or usage of other data (Art.
 2 Nr.
 2 DA) and are necessary to use or interpret the data.

 They also include information that explains what a particular datum or value represents.

-# Data access
+## Data access

-## Access‑by‑Design
+### Access‑by‑Design

 The Data Act focuses on direct and immediate access to data on the device (Art.
 3 DA).
 Only when this is not available do the rights for